ErdunE/promptlint/Product_Spec.md

 ---

-**Document Authority:** This specification serves as the foundational design document for PromptLint.
+**Document Authority:** This specification serves as the foundational design document for PromptLint MVP (Level 1 implementation).
 All implementation decisions must align with the principles and requirements outlined herein.
+Future architecture levels must maintain compatibility with these foundational principles.
 Any deviations require explicit documentation and stakeholder approval.